roshaans/WesCoins/README.md

 Your wallet address is your identification

-We didn't want to creat a a central coin stystem in the app so we ade it into a token so that people can use it in the app for several different things.
+We didn't want to create a central coin system in the app so we made it into a token so that people can use it in the app for several different things.

 # Getting Started with Create React dApp